HeuristNetwork/heurist/hserv/structure/edit/_README.md

+# Directory: hserv/structure/edit

+## Overview
-This directory contains files specifically for modifying or editing aspects of the Heurist database structure and definitions.
+This directory contains scripts and libraries focused on modifying or editing the Heurist database structure.
+This could include tasks like creating, updating, or deleting record types, fields, or other structural elements.

-These scripts are likely used in administrative interfaces for managing the database schema, record types, detail fields, and other structural components.

-**Key Files:**
-- `duplicateRectype.php`: Contains functionality to duplicate an existing record type, including its associated fields and structure.
-- `saveStructureLib.php`: Likely provides functions for saving changes to various structural elements of the database, such as record types, detail types, terms, or vocabularies.
-It may handle updates, creations, and deletions of these definition items.
+## Key files
+- `duplicateRectype.php`: Duplicates an existing Record Type, creating a new copy with the same description and fields but a different internal code.
+- `saveStructureLib.php`: DEPRECATED: Functions library to update system structural definitions (Record Types, Detail Types, Terms, Groups).